SungHoHong2/Leetcode-Experiment/medium/Spiral_Matrix/README.md

 **Simulation**
 - Concepts
     - Create an additional matrix to keep track of visited cells
-    - Explore the matrix by following the spiral direction
+    - Explore the matrix by changing the directions when the index exceeds the matrix
 - [Source code](source/Simulation.py)
 ```python
 class Solution(object):